gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 cap limits the others.

 **Linear.** One ramp, DDA slaves (§6.3).
-The master’s `R` is remaining master-steps to the next path-stop (including the last buffered point).
+The master’s `R` is remaining master-steps to the next master-sense reversal / path end (including the last buffered point).
 Master `P ≤ R` sets the time-law;
 every slave steps in lock with the master.
 Short lookahead on the polyline therefore slows **every** axis, in the ratios of `Δ`.
 Rebind still applies: if a slave would exceed